-49. To promote human rights and democracy at school the Council of Europe supports peer-topeer learning among its member States through a pilot projects scheme "Human Rights and Democracy in Action", in co-operation with the European Union.
-The Council of Europe Charter on Education for Democratic Citizenship and Human Rights Education provides a framework for this cooperation.
-The scheme contributes to the development of an overview of citizenship and human rights education in the Council of Europe member States and a database of tools for further use and adaptation in the countries, in accordance with their needs and priorities.
-Since 2013 five projects have been realized with the participation of 17 countries.
+To promote human rights and democracy at school, the Council of Europe supports peer-to-peer learning among its member states through a pilot projects scheme Human Rights and Democracy in Action, in co-operation with the European Union.
+The Council of Europe Charter on Education for Democratic Citizenship and Human Rights Education provides a framework for this co-operation.
+The scheme contributes to the development of an overview of citizenship and human rights education in Council of Europe member states and a database of tools for further use and adaptation, in accordance with each country's needs and priorities.
+Since 2013, five projects have been set up with the participation of 17 countries.

-50. "Democracy and Human Rights Start with Us - Charter for All" is an awareness-raising toolkit which explains how the Council of Europe Charter on Education for Democratic Citizenship and Human Rights Education is connected to everyday life at school.
-The toolkit was developed in 2012 and is translated into 17 languages.
-It contains a brochure for children, guidelines for educators, a poster, an exhibition and video animations promoting the Charter (based on a comic strip competition for children) in a fun and friendly way.
-The development and promotion of these materials is an excellent example of co-operation between Education Sector, Youth Sector and Children's Rights Division.
+"Democracy and Human Rights Start with Us - Charter for All" is an awareness-raising toolkit which explains how the Council of Europe Charter on Education for Democratic Citizenship and Human Rights Education is connected to everyday life at school.
+The toolkit was drawn up in 2012 and has been translated into 17 languages.
+It contains a brochure for children, guidelines for educators, a poster, an exhibition and video animations promoting the charter (based on a comic strip competition for children) in a fun and friendly way.
+The drafting and promotion of these materials is an excellent example of co-operation between the Education Sector, the Youth Sector and the Children's Rights Division.

-"Beat bullying"
+Beat bullying

-The video "Beat Bullying", which demonstrates the role of citizenship and human rights education in preventing violence at school, was launched in January 2014 and is now available on YouTube in English, French, German and Russian.
-The French version alone received more than 234 000 views since January 2014.
+The video Beat Bullying, which demonstrates the role of citizenship and human rights education in preventing violence at school, was released in January 2014 and is now available on YouTube in English, French, German and Russian.
+The French version alone has received more than 234 000 views since January 2014.

-51. At the initiative the Polish Permanent Representation to the Council of Europe, the first two editions of the newly launched Janusz Korczak Seminars series took place in 2012 and 2014.
-The series is organised by the Council of Europe in co-operation with the Polish Permanent Representation, and aims to stimulate a debate on current challenges in the area of education for democracy, while honouring the legacy of Janusz Korczak - an outstanding Polish and European personality.
-National representatives for citizenship and human rights education highlighted the need for schools to include activities and lessons about children in all types of vulnerable situations, and developed with participation of such children, at their meeting in Baku in the framework of Azerbaijan's Chairmanship of the Council of Europe's Committee of Ministers.
+At the initiative the Polish Permanent Representation to the Council of Europe, the first two editions of the Janusz Korczak Seminars series took place in 2012 and 2014.
+The series was organised by the Council of Europe in co-operation with the Polish Permanent Representation, and with the aim of stimulating debate on current challenges in the area of education for democracy, while honouring the legacy of Janusz Korczak - an outstanding figure of recent Polish and European history.
+National representatives for citizenship and human rights education highlighted the need for schools to include activities and lessons about children in all types of vulnerable situations - and devised with the participation of such children - at their meeting in Baku in the framework of Azerbaijan's Chairmanship of the Council of Europe's Committee of Ministers.